sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 public class MySqlMessageSourceFactory implements MessageSourceFactory { ... }
 ```

-these would then be listed as implementation classes within the corresponding interface service file:
+These would then be listed as implementation classes within the corresponding interface service file:

 **META-INF/services/com.picosoft.messaging.MessageSourceFactory**
 ```